sdwinegard/mtgarena-apks-install-chromeOS/README.md

 **Download latest APKs**
 [https://rwilco12.com/downloads.php?dir=Files/Apps/Magic%20The%20Gathering%20Arena](https://rwilco12.com/downloads.php?dir=Files/Apps/Magic%20The%20Gathering%20Arena)

-Let’s assume the latest APKs is named Magic_com,wizards,mtga_2026,55,20,5532.apks an you downloaded it to the Download folder on your device
+Let’s assume the latest APKs is named magic.apks and you downloaded it to the Download folder on your device

 Right-click on this file and rename it by changing the extension of the file from .apks to .zip